 This moose in Sweden was apparently desperate for food and had a few too many fermented apples from a tree.
 I don’t like to see animals in distress like this (of course) but it does illustrate the point that animals get into the same troubles with booze as humans can.

 Ever hear the rumor that elephants hang out and get drunk by eating fermented marula fruit?
 I remember first hearing this as a kid.

 Turns out it’s not true.
 While elephants do behave differently after eating from marula trees, it is thought that there is some other mind-altering substance at work: there is simply no way for an animal that large to consume enough fermented fruit to become impaired.

 But, if you have vacationed on a tropical island and swear you saw a monkey sneaking sips of a leftover margarita at an outdoor eating area, you could be right.
 There are various species of monkeys that intentionally consume alcohol including beverages made for humans (however they can get it) and get tipsy.
-Apparently, this behaviour peaks in their teenage years.
+Apparently, this behavior peaks in their teenage years.
 Go figure.

 You’ve probably heard the notion that koalas get high on their diet of eucalyptus leaves.
 This is false.
 They are not impaired, just conserving energy.
 Their food takes a long time to digest and to conserve energy, they move slowly and sleep many hours per day like cats.
 And, since we’re talking about them, they should not be called ‘koala bears’ because they are marsupials, not part of the bear family.